dahlia/logtape/README.md

 logger.fatal `This is a fatal message with ${value}.`;
 ~~~~

-You can also log messages with a function call:
+You can also log messages with a function call.
+In this case, log messages
+are structured data:

 ~~~~ typescript
 logger.debug("This is a debug message with {value}.", { value });